Andy Dick Gropes Ivanka Trump in Resurfaced Video

 "Andy, please, don't touch Ivanka," Kimmel said, getting up to address Dick.
 "Donald Trump will kill both of us."

-The now senior White House adviser then told the late-night host, "Actually, prior to my coming on the show, I think my father made you promise to defend my honor—and this was before he knew Andy would be on it with me."
+The now-senior White House adviser then told the late-night host, "Actually, prior to my coming on the show, I think my father made you promise to defend my honor—and this was before he knew Andy would be on it with me."

 "He would have never allowed you to come here if he would have known Andy was here," Kimmel added.